ariankordi/ffl-raylib-samples/README.md

   - Really this is needed for alllllllll projects: ffl, rio, FFL-Testing.....

 * Unify the nofflgl and standard versions
+  - And in general bring all code shared in common with all files, up to date with each other.
+    * Should that code be in a shared header?
   - Actually... you know you can build nofflgl and it will still work on regular gl target right...>???????
 * Read in an ffsd from argv for testing
   - More testing is needed for other Miis to begin with....